 (retitled and revised)

 The President of the United States is required by the Constitution to be a “natural born citizen”, -a term about which there is disagreement concerning its exact meaning.
 Some presume it’s whatever common assumptions assume it to be, including anyone born within the United States.
 Others look to history, British common law, and the opinions of men of law and government for a definition.
 While others look to Natural Law.

 Consider the island of Japan.
 Its inhabitants are the homogenous natives of the island.
 They are the natural members of its society.
 Its society constitutes the country of Japan.
-The government and the governed constitute the nation of Japan.
+The government, its laws and judicial precedents, and the governed constitute the nation of Japan.
 Who are the governed?
 They are the natural members of Japanese society.
 To call them natural born citizens is a conceptual leap that combines the two concepts of natural social (& racial) membership with that of non-foreign government-recognized official members of the nation, i.e., citizens.

 The description elucidated by Vattel was acknowledged and incorporated in the first Supreme Court ruling that dealt with American citizenship and women’s right to vote.
 That natural observation, and the court’s reliance on it, has been taken by some and canonized into an immutable definition that is the controlling authority over who is and who is not eligible to be President of the United States.
 The questions are; “what makes that observation authoritative and controlling of the issue, and what makes it even qualified to be described as a definition and not simply a description?”.